 Q: Can I get the COVID-19 vaccine if I am taking other medications?

 Yes, you can still get the COVID-19 vaccine if you are taking medications.
 Although vaccines and medications can sometimes affect each other, these interactions don’t usually cause problems.
-People with a variety of medical conditions were included in the Pfizer, Moderna, and Johnson & Johnson vaccine trials.
+People with a variety of medical conditions were included in the Pfizer and Moderna vaccine trials.

 Q: Can I get the COVID-19 vaccine if I misuse substances?